twines up the lowland forest trees

 Main Threats

-Habitat loss from land clearance is the primary threat.
+Habitat loss from land clearance is primary threat.
 Browsing by introduced possums and deer.
 Climate change affecting forest habitats.
-No significant commercial use.
-Protection of lowland forest is critical.

 Population

-Populations are considered stable in remaining forest fragments.
-The species is common in lowland forests throughout New Zealand.
-It is threatened by ongoing habitat loss and browsing by possums.
+Populations considered stable in remaining forest fragments.
+Species common in lowland forests throughout New Zealand.
+Threatened by ongoing habitat loss.

 Conservation Status